Best of Cuba

 Today you’ll take a guided tour of Camaguey on a bicycle taxi.
 Cycling is a popular form of transport in Cuba, and bicycle taxis are very common – in the confusing streets of Camaguey, it's a particularly good way to get around.
 Visit a local market, some of the local parks and plazas and an art gallery.
 Maybe head to a local farmers' market for an insight into daily Cuban life.
 There are plenty of interesting tropical fruits, vegetables and herbs available.
 Later, your leader will take you to a local bar where you'll get to compare white rum to aged rum – Cuba is known as the origin of some of the smoothest and most sought-after rums on the entire planet!

 Travel through the centre of the country to Trinidad, which sits on the scenic Caribbean coast.
 No other city is as well preserved and the residents are extremely friendly here.
-Trinidad is also steeped in religion, including the Afro-Cuban religion of Santeria, which has connections to Voodoo.
+Trinidad is also steeped in religion, including the Afro-Cuban religion of Santeria.
 On an orientation walk, you’ll see the former wealth generated by the sugar industry in the town's once-grand mansions, colourful public buildings, wrought iron grill work and cobblestoned streets.

-Today isa free day in Trinidad.
-Maybe visit the local museums or take an informal salsa class.
+Today, you'll have plenty of free time in Trinidad.
+At some point while you're here, you'll have the opportunity to get involved in an informal salsa class.
 Cuba has a hugely rich and varied dance and musical tradition that draws its roots from Africa and France.
-You could take a hands-on percussion workshop.
+Many styles that have greatly influenced music worldwide originated in Cuba, such as mambo, cha-cha-cha, son and rumba.
+There’s also a chance to get a hands-on lesson with the musical instruments themselves in a percussion workshop.
+By now, hopefully you've learnt enough of the local rhythms to join in with the locals – maybe at a certain venue hidden within a cave!
+You could also take a hands-on percussion workshop.
 A bike is a great way to explore the local area, but like its cars, Cuba's bicycles are vintage, which means a little bit of practicality may be sacrificed for the romance.
-There are also some great treks in the nearby Sierra del Escambray mountains – maybe drive along the legendary twists and turns of the road to El Nicho, then hike to its beautiful waterfall.
 You could even take a trip to Playa Ancon and relax on the beach or go snorkelling through the clear waters (just watch for sea urchins, which can be a problem here).
 Party the night away at one of the town’s live music venues or attend a folklore show at one of the town's open-air venues.

 Travel on to Cienfuegos, known affectionately as 'The Pearl of the South'.
 Part of the city's appeal lies in its colonial centre, which features wide Parisian-style boulevards and elegant colonnades.
 On the way, stop at Guanaroca Lagoon, one of the most unique ecosystems in Cuba, constituting an essential link in sustaining marine life in Cienfuegos bay.
 A large number of waterfowl find refuge in its waters, such as pink flamingos, sea corúas, gannets, Florida ducks.
 Take a boat tour on the lagoon for a unique opportunity to see these birds in their natural habitat.
 Then continue onto Cienfuegos.
 Drive along the peninsula to see Cienfuegos' architectural pride and joy, the Moroccan-influenced Palacio del Valle.
 On arrival, join your leader on an orientation walk to admire the city’s elegant architecture and glittering bay.
 Then enjoy an afternoon for your own discoveries.
 The province is known for its coffee production, so perhaps find a spot to enjoy a fantastic brew, visit the Jardin Botanico de Cienfuegos, Cuba’s oldest botanical gardens, or head to Club Cienfuegos to watch the sunset with a cocktail in hand.

 Return to Havana today, stopping at a local cigar factory along the way.
 Here, you'll learn the process of manufacturing the most popular product of Cuba (the Cuban cigar).
 Carry on to the Playa Giro, which sits on the eastern side of the Bahia de Cochinos (the Bay of Pigs).
-With crystal clear Caribbean waters, a deep underwater wall and a huge variety of coral and fish, the bay is a haven for snorkelers.
-If there's time, hire a mask and some flippers and take a dive into sapphire waters teeming with tropical marine life.
+With crystal clear Caribbean waters, a deep underwater wall and a huge variety of coral and fish, the bay is a haven for a taking a refreshing swim.
 Then, continue your journey to Havana.
 At the end of a long day, it's time for a mojito and one final night of salsa in Habana Vieja's bars.
 Hit the streets and celebrate the end of a fantastic adventure!

 With no further activities planned, your adventure comes to an end after breakfast this morning.
 If you’d like to extend your stay, just get in touch with your booking agent.